 Off the court, Krizaj excelled in the classroom and was named a Big Ten Distinguished Scholar while claiming academic All-Big Ten honors.
 He was also a member of the Nebraska Scholar-Athlete Honor Roll in the spring of 2017, after earning an Artur Ashe Jr. Sports Scholar Award.

 Krizaj joined the Husker program prior to the start of the spring semester.
 He redshirted in his first season to adjust to collegiate tennis.
 He enjoyed a strong start academically, posting a perfect 4.0 grade-point average in the spring of 2016 to earn a spot on the Nebraska Scholar-Athlete Honor Roll.

 Krizaj came to Nebraska from the University of Ljubljana.
 In Slovenia, Krizaj was a two-time national champion in the 16 and under category in singles and doubles action.
 He added a Slovenian national title in singles as an 18 and under competitor.
 Krizaj was also a two-time national doubles champion in the U18 division.

 He was named the Best Young Player in Slovenia in 2013.
 Krizaj said he chose to come to Nebraska because of the outstanding athletic and academic programs.

 The son of Igor and Tjasa Krizaj, Rok was born on Jan.
 28, 1996, in Sempeter Pri Gorici.
 Rok has a younger sister, Julija.
 He is majoring in management in the college of business administration and was a Big Ten Distinguished Scholar in 2017 and 2018.
 He is a two-time academic All-Big Ten selection.
-He is a five-time selection to the Nebraska Scholar-Athlete Honor Roll.
+He is a six-time selection to the Nebraska Scholar-Athlete Honor Roll.